sjbylo/aba/README.md

 Aba makes it easier to install an OpenShift cluster - "Cluster Zero" - into a disconnected environment, onto vSphere or ESXi (or bare-metal) using the Agent-based installer.

 Aba automatically completes the following:
 1. installs the Quay mirror registry onto localhost (your bastion)
 1. uses Quay's credentials to build out the Agent-based configuration files
 1. generates the needed boot ISO
 1. creates the required VMs in ESXi (or vSphere) and powers them on.

 ## Prerequisites

 - A private subnet.
+- DNS
-- DNS (with A records for OCP API and Ingress).
+   - with A records for OCP API and Ingress.
+- NTP
-- NTP (OCP requires that ESXi be configured with NTP).
+   - OCP requires that ESXi be configured with NTP.
 - vSphere with vCenter API access.
-ESXi can also be used on its own (i.e. without vCenter).
+   - ESXi can also be used on its own (i.e. without vCenter).
 - a RHEL host or VM for the bastion (where Quay mirror registry will be installed).
-- Access to sudo.
+- Root access with sudo.
 - Internet access from your bastion to download the container images.
    - So far, only a "[partially disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-partial)" is supported, which means the bastion needs to have both Internet access and access to the private subnet.
 Fully air-gapped or "[fully disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-full)" is work-in-progress.

 ## Basic use